 Although Pennsylvania is taking every precaution available to reduce any risks and ensure the purity and safety of all products sold in PA medical marijuana dispensaries, patients should also understand how to properly use their medical marijuana products to further avoid any risks.
 We’ve created four tips on vaping for beginners or patients of all experience levels to follow based on recommendations from our licensed Pharmacy Director, Richard Greer.

 Medical marijuana, like almost all medical products, can come with potential side effects as well as the beneficial intended outcomes.
 Dr. Rachel Levine has reiterated that patients who vaporize medical marijuana should proceed with caution and talk with their physician.
-The licensed medical marijuana pharmacists at Solevo Wellness are also available to talk with patients, including what additional forms (tinctures, capsules, etc.) might be appropriate for patients that choose not to use a cartridge that they vaporize.
+The licensed medical marijuana pharmacists at Solevo Wellness are also available to talk with patients, including what additional forms (tinctures, capsules, etc.) might be appropriate for patients that choose not to vaporize.

 For patients who do choose to use a vaporizer, the Department of Health strongly advises that patients only choose medical products from licensed growers found at licensed PA medical marijuana dispensaries.
 These products are rigorously tested to be free of the additives that have been found in many of the black-market products.
 If you do choose to use a vaporizer, we recommend following the four tips on vaping for beginners and those of all experience levels below.

 If you’re having too much irritation (coughing, burning, etc.) from your vaporized product, one of the first things to address is the temperature you are using to vaporize.
 Not only does a higher temperature lead to more irritation (since a larger quantity of vapor is being consumed), but often it’s also unnecessary.
-In addition, when a temperature that is way too high is used, there is a possibility of directly damaging the throat and lungs (burning or stinging them).
+In addition, when a temperature that is way too high is used, there is a possibility of directly damaging the throat and lungs (burning).